mohammadamanpatel/Rule-Engine/README.md

 This will start the backend, frontend, and MongoDB containers.
 You can access the frontend at [http://localhost:5173](http://localhost:5173) and the backend API at [http://localhost:5000](http://localhost:5000).

-Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.
-All contributions are welcome!

 ---